 3.3.
-Impacts of Demand-Side Resources Illustrated
+Impacts of Demand-side Resources Illustrated

 As explained at the beginning of this chapter, the gas demand forecasts include only demand-side resources implemented through December 2023 since the demand forecast helps determine the most cost-effective level of DSR to include in the portfolio.
 To examine the effects of DSR on energy and peak forecasts, the cost-effective amount of DSR determined in this IRP is applied to the energy demand (without transport) and peak demand forecast for 2024 to 2050.
+We determined the preferred portfolio and the cost effective DSR for the zero-customer growth scenario, therefore we show the zero-customer growth scenario and the zero-customer growth scenario after DSR in this section.

-➔ For more details on the DSR analysis, see Chapter 6: Gas Analysis, and Appendix C: Conservation Potential Assessment.
+→ For more details on the DSR analysis, see Chapter Six: Gas Analysis, and Appendix C: Conservation Potential Assessment.

-To account for the 2017 general rate case5, we also applied an additional five percent of DSR for that period.
-PSE uses forecasts with DSR internally for financial and system planning decisions.
+To account for the 2017 general rate case,5 we also applied an additional five percent of DSR for that period.
+We use forecasts with DSR internally for financial and system planning decisions.
 We illustrate the results in Figures 5.5 and 5.6.

-When the DSR bundles chosen in this IRP portfolio analysis are applied:
+When we applied the DSR bundles chosen in this IRP portfolio analysis:

-- Gas base energy demand in 2050 is reduced by 16 percent to 87,144 Mdth. - Gas base energy demand will decline at an average annual rate of 0.27 percent from 2024 to 2050.
+- Gas zero-customer growth energy demand in 2050 is reduced by 19 percent to 70,348 MDth. - Gas zero-customer growth energy demand will decline at an average annual rate of 1.1 percent from 2024 to 2050.

-Figure 5.5: Gas Base Energy Demand Forecast, before Additional DSR and after Additional DSR
+Figure 5.5: Gas Zero-customer Growth Energy Demand Forecast, before Additional DSR and after Additional DSR

-When the DSR bundles chosen in this IRP portfolio analysis are applied:
+When we applied the DSR bundles chosen in this IRP portfolio analysis to the zero-customer growth demand:

-- Gas system peak demand in 2050 is reduced by 16 percent to 997 Mdth. - Gas system peak demand will grow at an average annual rate of 0.04 percent from 2024 to 2050.
+- Gas system peak demand in 2050 is reduced by 19 percent to 809 MDth. - Gas system peak demand will decrease at an average annual rate of 0.76 percent from 2024 to 2050.